Common Ford Ranger problems and how to fix them

 The solution

 Fit a bash plate.
 It’s as simple as that.
-Ford issued a recall for the issue and all that was required to avoid the issue was a tiny steel bash plate just big enough to deflect grass away and stop it from accumulating above the cross member.
-If your Ranger has a DPF it should have had the recall done already.
-The plate fitted from the factory, or more likely a set of decent aftermarket bash plates make this whole thing a moot point.
+Ford issued a recall for the issue, and all that was required to avoid the issue was a tiny steel bash plate just big enough to deflect grass away and stop it from accumulating above the cross member.
+If your Ranger has a DPF, the recall should have been done already.
+The plate fitted from the factory, or more likely a set of decent aftermarket bash plates, make this whole thing a moot point.

-This Ranger problem is on Ford but it’s a relatively simple fix too and will take about 2-minutes to check on your rig.
+This Ranger problem is on Ford, but it’s a relatively simple fix, too, and will take about two minutes to check on your rig.
 There’s around 7 million wires in a modern 4X4.
 Could be 8 million.
 The point is, there’s heaps and that’s a hell of a packaging issue.
 The 3.2 Ranger’s engine harness sits directly on the engine at multiple points, but up front, it sits on the timing cover.
 Directly on a pressed sheet metal lip.
-If you’re unlucky, vibrations can have it wear through over time causing the wires to short resulting in a Ford Ranger that’s dead in the water.
+If you’re unlucky, vibrations can have it wear through over time, causing the wires to short, resulting in a Ford Ranger that’s dead in the water.

 The solution